Living with ALS: How Custom Mobility Solutions Make a Difference

 These memory seat functions, including both sequential and synced movement settings, are tailored to each user’s unique posture and environment.
 Sequential movements adapt based on moment-to-moment needs, while synced movements create fluid, single-step adjustments—critical for users who need predictable support with minimal input.

-These programmable features provide added value for individuals facing spinal cord disorders or ALS, as they simplify transitions throughout the day and reduce the need for caregiver assistance.
+These programmable features provide added value for individuals with ALS, as they simplify transitions throughout the day and reduce the need for caregiver assistance.

 Custom Mobility Equipment in Action

-For those living with ALS and other conditions like spinal cord injuries or traumatic brain injuries, access to custom wheelchairs equipped with tilt and recline wheelchair technology can be life-changing.
+For those living with ALS, access to Custom Rehab Technology—including custom-configured power wheelchairs with advanced features like tilt and recline—can be life-changing.
 Check out how a custom advanced mobility solutions, provided by Rehab Medical, improved the lives of others living with ALS.
 Each story demonstrates how custom mobility solutions are more than equipment—they are personalized tools that empower people facing the most challenging health conditions.

 Although custom advanced mobility equipment can help ALS patients achieve a greater level of independence, additional support is still needed to help treat the disease.
 If you or someone you know is affected by ALS, please reach out to the ALS Association for support and resources.